 You also need to transition the fish gradually, first placing their sealed bags in the pond and letting them float for 30 minutes to equalize the temperature.
 After adding a small amount of pond water into their bags over a 10-minute period, you can finally release the fish into the pond.

 If you’re adding new fish to a few koi already living in your pond, you’ll need to quarantine the new fish for the first three weeks.
 This prevents them from introducing diseases or parasites into the pond and harming your existing fish.

 Winter is the most challenging time for koi pond owners.
 If you live in a temperate climate where sub-freezing temperatures are rare, you should be able to leave your fish outside all year round.
 Stop feeding them when the water temperature drops below 50 degrees and let them enter a state of hibernation.

 If you live in a cold climate, you can use a pond heater to prevent the water from freezing over.
 Another option is to transfer your koi to a kiddie pool placed in your garage or basement until the temperature warms again in the spring.

 Ongoing maintenance is the biggest responsibility associated with backyard koi ponds.
 Be prepared to continually clean up fallen leaves and other debris that could contaminate your pond.
 Regularly inspect and clean the pond filter and repair it immediately if it breaks down.
-Filtration and aeration should help with mosquito problems.
+Filtration and aeration should help with pest problems.
 Regular water pH testing and adjustments (once a week for the first few months and twice a month after that) keep your fish healthy.

 If you decide to install a koi pond at your home or business, let The Grounds Guys® help.
-Then turn to us for pond maintenance down the road to keep algae, aquatic weeds, bad odors, mosquitoes and murky water at bay.
+Then turn to us for pond maintenance down the road to keep algae, aquatic weeds, bad odors, and murky water at bay.
 Contact us today to request an estimate!